International Hopefuls +1.I-HoP News (by Mariko Katagaki)

 【北海道大学】ビジネスマナーhttps://cofre.synfoster.hokudai.ac.jp/cgi-bin/video/video.cgi3.
 Memo from the Visiting Professor(by Yoshichika Iida)

-My dear International Researchers,
+My dear International Students and Researchers,

 10 minutes introduction from each company